BYUI-ECEN-361/ECEN-361-STM32-Lab-05-SPI/Documentation/Assignment.md

 Notes that you'll need:

 - The LogicAnalyzer can apply different protocols to different signals.
 In this case all three are shown
 - I2C in master mode first transmits the address (here it's 0x11), then waits for the ACK to send the data.
-Without a SLAVE no data is actually sent
+Without a SLAVE no data will actually be sent
 - The UART is much slower and has overhead of start/stop bits

 ![A screen shot of a computer Description automatically generated](media/a23903139a8f27019f1dbef9024cb7b8.png)